-There has been a significant increase in demand for training sessions in the last year or so, and this has been linked to the need of organisations to manage performance in a more muscular fashion during a recession.
+There has been a significant increase in demand for training sessions in recent years, and this has been linked to the need of organisations to manage performance in a more muscular fashion during a recession.
 In other words, because staff may need to be pushed harder, employers, and some managers, have anticipated that their attempts to ensure output – to use the term loosely – often in the face of dwindling resources, would result in counter-accusations of bullying by staff who resented the pressure.

 I don’t know if there have been more accusations, though anecdotally there seem to be in the public and private sector organisations I go into.
 This turns on two main factors: